VoidGoat/voidgoat-site/_blogs/raymarching-unreal.md

 To shade the sphere properly we need to get the normals of the sphere, we could do this mathematically, but a more robust method is to estimate them by sampling the SDF.

-Add the following function to the `Global Functions` custom node
+Add the following function to the `Global Functions` custom node:

 ```c
 float3 estimateNormals(float3 pos) {